 With Scrum, there is really no reason for a development team to start working on anything that’s not in the current sprint, since priorities can change before the next one starts.
 Even so, the tendency to work ahead (siphoning away time and brainpower that should be devoted to the current sprint) can be a hard habit to break, but once you do, you will have another agile lesson learned.

 “Respect the flow of communication through an agile team.”

 Agile communications are already laid out in structured, fine-tuned processes.
 Trying to improve on them or “streamline” your efforts by cutting them is one of the more common reasons why some companies fail at agile.

-Daily standups, for instance, should teach you the value of forced communication.
+Daily standups, for instance, should teach you the value of forced communication, and are one of the most important agile lessons learned along the way.
 When the team knows that a daily standup will occur every day, regardless of the situation, it does two important things:

 - It leads to better solutions by guaranteeing that all team members hear the issues being faced and have a chance to participate in the discussions.

 Remember also that Scrum team members are considered equals and decisions are made by the development team rather than individuals.
 This entices development team members to speak up and share ideas since they all share accountability (good or bad) for their results.
 If discussions are dominated by certain individuals – such as those with higher titles and ranks outside the team – then the flow of communications are just as clogged as if standups did not occur.